ZenHubIO/API/README.md

-# ⚠️ Maintenance
+# ⚠️ Deprecation Notice

+> [!WARNING]
-This API is no longer actively maintained and has a limited feature set.
-Please take a look at our updated API and documentation available at https://developers.zenhub.com
+> This API has not been updated since 2021 is scheduled for deprecation.
+Please use our new GraphQL API at https://developers.zenhub.com

 # Getting support